idseefeld/Umbraco-CMS/src/Our.Umbraco.PostgreSql.EFCore/readme.txt

-# open project "Our.Umbraco.PostgreSql.EFCore" (this) in terminal and execute the following command to create the initial migration for OpenIdDict V5
+# open terminal from Solution context menu and execute the following command to create the initial migration for OpenIdDict V5
 # Make sure you have the correct path to your Umbraco project in the -s parameter
 # Make sure you have the correct connection string in appsettings.json of your Umbraco project:
 # "ConnectionStrings": {